-After the end of the tax year you need to complete and send your expenses and benefits forms.
+After the end of the tax year you need to complete your expenses and benefits forms and send them to HM Revenue & Customs (HMRC).
 You need to submit a form P11D or P9D for each employee to whom you've provided expenses and benefits during the tax year, and one form P11D(b) to declare the overall amount of Class 1A National Insurance contributions (NICs) due on all the expenses and benefits you've provided.

 This guide outlines all the different ways you can complete and send these three forms.
 It sets out the key information you need to provide and it explains which employees to use a P11D for and which to use a P9D for.

 Forms P11D, P9D and P11D(b) must reach HMRC by 6 July following the end of the tax year.

 Your payment of the Class 1A NICs declared on form P11D(b) must reach HMRC by 22 July, or by 19 July if you pay by cheque.

 You're probably already registered for PAYE Online and have a user ID and password for PAYE Online.
 But if you're not registered, you will need to do so before you can send your forms online.
 Whichever method you choose - you'll need your password and user ID when you send them.

 HMRC strongly recommends that you send the forms electronically.
 Or you can use a printed paper form and send to the address at the end of this section.

 If you need to send a paper form P11D(b), the declaration on the form must be signed - photocopies will not be accepted.

 You can obtain blank paper copies by contacting HMRC's Employer Orderline - you can find a link at the end of this section.